hexojs/site/source/docs/github-pages.md

     branch: master
   local-dir: public
 ```
-Note that if you want to customse the source branch and the target branch.
+Note that if you want to customise the source branch and the target branch.
 You could do as followings:
 ```yml
 sudo: false
 language: node_js